 Quick Summary

-We, the citizens of India, have made a solemn commitment to establish India as a Sovereign, Socialist, Secular, Democratic Republic.
+We, the citizens of India, have solemnly committed to establishing India as a Sovereign, Socialist, Secular, Democratic Republic.
 Our goal is to ensure the following for all:

 On November 26, 1949, the Constituent Assembly of India formally adopted the Constitution, entrusting it to the people.
 The Preamble of the Indian Constitution serves as an introduction, encapsulating the key values and principles of the Constitution.
 It declares India a Sovereign, Socialist, Secular, Democratic Republic, ensuring Justice, Liberty, Equality, and Fraternity for all its citizens.